Connor-McCartney/Connor-McCartney.github.io/_pages/misc/pwn.md

 So, our plan of attack:

-1. overflowing `scanf("%100s", name);` we can edit the value of passcode1 to the address of the fflush function.
+1. from our input to `scanf("%100s", name);` we can edit the value of passcode1 to the address of the fflush function.

 2. When `scanf("%d", passcode1);` is called, we can edit fflush to point somewhere else.